-VIKING - 10: HARALD SIGURDSSON, 'HARD RULER' - Defeat to Glory and Renown - Back to Defeat
+VIKING - 10: HARALD SIGURDSSON, THE 'HARD RULER' - Defeat To Glory And Renown, Then Back To Inglorious Defeat

 "Unwise is he who thinks only friends laugh around him.
 On the high seat with close followers he cannot tell what men say out of sight or behind his back".